 That’s not very neighborly.

-How to handle paver drainage problems?
+How to solve paver patio drainage or paver driveway problems?

 Here’s a look.